wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - WHEP endpoint: This denotes the egress server that receives the initial WHEP request.
 - WHEP endpoint URL: Refers to the URL of the WHEP endpoint responsible for creating the WHEP session.
 - Media server: This is the WebRTC Media Server that establishes the media session with the WHEP player and delivers the media to it.
-- WHEP sesion: Indicates the allocated HTTP resource by the WHEP endpoint for an ongoing egress session.
+- WHEP session: Indicates the allocated HTTP resource by the WHEP endpoint for an ongoing egress session.
 - WHEP session URL: Refers to the URL of the WHEP resource allocated by the WHEP endpoint for a specific media session.
 The WHEP player can send requests to the WHEP session using this URL to modify the session, such as ICE operations or termination.

 The {{whep-protocol-operation}} illustrates the communication flow between a WHEP player, WHEP endpoint, media server, and WHEP session.
-This flow outlines the process of setting up and tearing down an playback session using the WHEP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS and Secure Real-time Transport Protocol (SRTP) for security, and RTP/RTCP for media transport:
+This flow outlines the process of setting up and tearing down a playback session using the WHEP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS and Secure Real-time Transport Protocol (SRTP) for security, and RTP/RTCP for media transport:

+## Protocol Operation Steps

-- WHEP player: Initiates the communication by sending an HTTP POST with an SDP Offer to the WHEP endpoint.
+- WHEP player: Initiates the communication by sending an HTTP POST with an SDP offer to the WHEP endpoint.
-- WHEP endpoint: Responds with a "201 Created" message containing an SDP answer.
+- WHEP endpoint: Responds with either a "201 Created" message containing an SDP answer (accepting the client's offer) or a "406 Not Acceptable" message containing an SDP counter-offer (rejecting the client's offer).
+- WHEP player: If the WHEP endpoint responded with "406 Not Acceptable", the player sends an HTTP PATCH containing an SDP answer to the WHEP session URL.
+- WHEP session: If applicable, responds with a "204 No Content" message to the PATCH request.
-- WHEP player and media server: Establish an ICE and DTLS sessions for NAT traversal and secure communication.
+- WHEP player and media server: Establish ICE and DTLS sessions for NAT traversal and secure communication.
 - RTP/RTCP Flow: Real-time Transport Protocol and Real-time Transport Control Protocol flows are established for media transmission from the media server to the WHEP player, secured by the SRTP profile.
 - WHEP player: Sends an HTTP DELETE to terminate the WHEP session.
 - WHEP session: Responds with a "200 OK" to confirm the session termination.